Best Legal Tech and Legal Service Providers in

 The up-and-coming boutique legal search firm connects talented lawyers with active and off-market opportunities, prioritising career success and job fulfilment.
 During that first year of operation in 2023, the company successfully placed 12 lawyers with seven different clients.

-At the start of 2024, Sarah Wilson was added as a business partner, and in the first half of the year, the company placed a further 12 lawyers with 11 clients, matching its 2023 performance in 50% of time.
+At the start of 2024, Sarah Wilson was added as a business partner, and in the first half of the year, the company placed a further 12 lawyers with 11 clients, matching its 2023 performance in 50% of time however the overriding goal of the firm is to achieve "meaningful placements” by prioritising long-term relationships and supporting candidates at every career stage.

 Rather than working on a retained or exclusive basis with firms, Chisholm Clarke recognised a gap where lawyers were slipping through that wider process.

-Lindsay says, “It’s an even flow market; it’s constantly evolving.
-It’s about staying informed and knowledgeable about what the wider market is doing, so law practice areas are going to have positions coming up.”
+Lindsay says, "It's an ebb and flow market; it's constantly evolving.
+It is about staying informed with what the wider economy is doing and coupling that with the upcoming demand for practice areas."

 “Instead of partnering with a client and acting on their preferences to go find 10 candidates for one job, we mainly focus on one candidate”